liormizr/s3path/docs/advance.rst

 Configurations:
 ---------------

-s3path is using `boto3`_ as the SDK for AWS S3 Service.
+s3path uses `boto3`_ as the SDK for AWS S3 service.

-To use `boto3`_ you need first to configure it, For full documentation see here: `configuration`_.
+To use `boto3`_ you first need to configure it.
+For the full documentation see `configuration`_.

-`boto3`_ have multiple was to input configurations, s3path support only those:
+`boto3`_ has multiple ways to input configurations, s3path only supportes the following:

 1. Environment variables
 #.
 Shared credential file (~/.aws/credentials)